MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/6-monitor-pipeline-health.md

     At this point, you have a basic pipeline report that contains data for just a few runs.

-**Amita:** This is great.
-However, I don't see a lot of data there yet.
+**Amita:** That's the information I want but I don't see a lot of data there yet.

 **Andy:** That's right.
 We'll collect more data as we perform more runs over time.
 We'll use this data to gain a greater sense of the health of the pipeline and where we can make it more efficient.